briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 The distinction that we make in the model between external and constructed environments allows us to directly address the effects of niche construction by comparison with a previous model in which only exogenous factors played a role.
 We see this as a distinct advantage, as identifying and quantifying the selective feedbacks that niche construction introduces could be challenging.

+**TODO: Monday**

-As described in the discussion, we realize that implicitly modeling the niche's state can dampen the effects of some aspects of niche construction.
+As described in the discussion, we realize that implicitly modeling niche construction and external selection pressures through the genetic determination of fitness has certain limitations.
+One of the principal limitations is the lack of a rich interplay between exogenous and endogenous influences on the environment.
-An explicit representation of the environment would certainly enrich a model such as ours and could permit investigation into host/parasite interactions or other systems where evolutionary dynamics occur on multiple scales.
+An explicit representation of the environment (e.g., as a dynamic resource or a coevolving partner) would certainly enrich a model such as ours and could permit exploration of abiotic states or host/parasite interactions.

-TODO: Load.
+We have added some text to our Discussion to make these extensions clearer.

+In some sense, genetic load is an inherent part of our model.
+We note that there will be a constant presence of deleterious mutations (e.g., mutations that introduce allele 0 back to any locus or mutations that introduce a non-zero allele that is inappropriate for the niche constructed by the population), which will make the actual genotypes non-optimal.
+However, more importantly, the negative niche construction scenario is contributing to a continual mismatch between the actual constructing genotypes and the genotype that would best respond to the constructed niche.
+This mismatch is the engine that keeps the adaptive opportunities omnipresent, thus allowing for perpetual evolution by the Hankshaw effect.

 > The setup of the circular chromosome and circular fitness implications is mathematically neat - however, it seems like a very specific set of assumptions about gene/environment interactions (for example, only when the modulus of L/A is non-zero) and one always worries about the generality of insights based on such a specific system.
 Can the authors provide any more information about where these assumptions might be met in nature, and/or what range of conditions or assumptions are needed for their insights to hold.